 Australian Customs and Border Protection

-Information for incoming travellers can be found on the Customs and Border Protection website.
-Please check this site carefully to ensure you will not get into trouble bringing prohibited foods or medicines into Australia.
+Information for incoming travellers can be found on the Customs and Border Protection website and we would encourage you to check this site carefully to ensure you will not get into trouble bringing prohibited foods or medicines into Australia.
 Regulations are very strict and customs officials will take any undeclared items away from you.

-We wish you a safe and enjoyable journey and look forward to meeting you on your arrival.
+If you are prepared, you will enjoy your arrival into Adelaide.
+We wish you a safe and enjoyable journey and look forward to meeting you when you get here!